zilsh/zilsh/README.md

 # Why Not _________?
 Well, I'll go down the list of other options:

+ * **antigen** — Probably the best alternative to zilsh, in all honesty;
+ however, it follows the Vundle approach, not the Pathogen approach.
+Not that that's bad, it's not!
+It's just not how I like to do things.
+I like manually controlling my plugins as git submodules.
+Plus zilsh is over 600 lines shorter than antigen.
  * **oh-my-zsh** — This is actually a damn good option as far as monolithic template-based configuration systems go.
 However, it has its own update system which is not really compatible with dotfiles repositories, and the fact that